NEU-DSG/tapas-xq/API.md

 Content-type: multipart/form-data

 __`:type`__: A keyword representing the type of reader view to generate.
-For a registry including the valid values,
+Visit the View Package Registry endpoint for the reader types that the application can generate.

 Parameters: